 Earning an LCI certification is a mark of distinction that demonstrates your experience effectively applying Lean on real-world construction projects.
 Hear about the opportunities and benefits of getting certified.

 With Lean Certification

-- Be In Demand- LCI Lean Certification helps employers identify you as someone who doesn’t just give lip service to Lean principles, but actually has demonstrated experience using Lean in your job role/functions.
-It also shows your dedication to lifelong learning and a commitment to ethical behavior as a requirement to maintain certification.
+- LCI Lean Certification helps employers identify you as someone who doesn’t just give lip service to Lean principles, but has demonstrated experience using Lean, putting you in demand in the industry.

 The Lean Construction Institute-Certified Practitioner-Construction knowledge assessment exam is divided into three main domains: principles, people-related, and practices.
 A full content outline can be found here.

 Principles– Principles are the guiding ideas that are helping shape the current industry for the better.
 Determining whether or not your company has a Lean culture, if actions reflect values, these are key aspects of being a Lean professional, and more.

 People-Related– Managing a team and engaging with company culture are key to being successful as a Lean professional.
 Commitment, accountability, forging strong team bonds, all of these and more are crucial aspects of Lean certification and to professional development.

 Practices– Application of Lean principles into your day-to-day work and real-life situations.
 Identifying the 5 Connected Conversations of the Last Planner System®, determining key differences between the implementation of the Last Planner System in construction vs design, distinguishing the difference between leading and facilitating, and more will be critical to verifying your knowledge and preparedness.

 LCI certifications set the standard for construction industry certification.
 LCI is committed to the development and maintenance of high-quality, nationally recognized certifications that are consistent with the requirements of the American National Standards Institute, the gold standard for U.S. certification programs.

 Rooted in Research